michaelkirk/georust_book/src/feature-creek.md

 }
 ```

+## A quick word on attributes

+In the above Rust code, the `#[...]` bits are called _attributes_.
+The [official Rust documentation on attributes](https://doc.rust-lang.org/reference/attributes.html) is a little long in the tooth, but that's because attribute are really powerful and can be used for a lot of different things.
+At the risk of oversimplifying, attributes are just a way to give pieces of code extra behavior.
+In this case, by annotating our struct with `#[derive(serde::Deserialize)]`, we give our struct the ability to be built from a .csv file or other serde data sources.
+We then tweak the way that serde will build our struct with the serde-specific `#[serde(...)]` attributes.

+## Keeping it tidy

 Finally, before we return to our example, a struct like this is also the perfect place to hang some little helper methods:

 ```rust